 Open source has many advantages, but it isn’t always the right approach.
-At the Open Source Open Society 2025 conference in Wellington delgates discussed when projects should be closed and when open source is best.
+At the Open Source Open Society 2025 conference in Wellington delegates discussed when projects should be closed and when open is best.

 …it all depends on the circumstances